TomConlin/Semantic_Exchange_Format/README.md

 to a simple repeatable pattern they become more predictable which is important for ease and efficiency when reading, writing and verifying.

-The simplest structural pattern I believe could suffice is one which could model of a deck of flash cards where cards in the deck are generally related by having a similar theme. and questions one the front of each card are exactly related to answers on the back of the same card.
-This pattern forms a hierarchy four-ish levels deep: deck, card, front_question, back_answer,  (and possibly types, think color coded).
+The simplest structural pattern I believe could suffice is
+one which could model of a deck of flash cards where
+cards in the deck are generally related by having a similar theme,
+and questions one the front of each card are exactly related to answers on the back of the same card.
+This pattern forms a hierarchy about four (read five) levels deep: deck, card, front_question, back_answer
+(and implicitly, the unique path from deck to answer).
 A deck may have many cards and each card many have many questions and answers.